 • Ancestral & ceremonial arts; mystical & applied practices in Love

-3 interns will live and work with Ashevillage Sanctuary for 6 months at a time.
+3 interns will live & work with Ashevillage Sanctuary for 6 months at a time.
 You will work 35 hours per week starting with a 3-week trial, which counts toward your 6 months.
-Your focus will be on a variety of tasks, from hands-on gardening and homesteading projects; to hosting and house care; to administrative and outreach support, and other seasonal tasks and needs.
-Hence, you will get to experience the full spectrum of all that we do.
+Your focus will be on a variety of tasks, from hands-on gardening, herbalism & homesteading projects; to building, hosting & house care; to social media, online marketing & business, plus other seasonal tasks & needs.
+You will get to experience the full spectrum of all that we do.
 Some of your hours will be working closely with a manager or mentor; other hours will be working solo, or with other interns or volunteers.
 You must be up for all of it.
-Camping and some produce from the garden will be provided, however you will need to cover additional food costs.
+Camping & some produce from the garden will be provided, however you will need to cover additional food costs.
 Work weeks are Mon-Fri with most weekends off.
-A 1.5 week break is included during the 6 months, which can be spread into shorter breaks — as you like.
+8 days off are included during the 6 months, which can be spread into shorter breaks — as you like.

-Please note: Age – You must be 21 years of age to be considered for a residential internship position.
-Children – Sorry, we are not a child-proof space and are unable to accommodate mothers with children long term.
+Please note: Experience – You must have some experience & skills working in a garden, farm or homestead, or with online marketing, business & social media.
+Age – You must be 21 years of age to be considered for a residential internship position.
+Children – Sorry, we are not a child-proof space & are unable to accommodate mothers with children long term.

-Interns must be willing to: Adapt to various work assignments; perform tedious, hands-on physical labor; lift over 40 lbs; practice compassionate communication; be self-motivated and detail-oriented.
-Previous experience working in a garden, farm or homestead, or in communications, graphics, or program/event management; or in hospitality and cleaning is helpful, but not required.
-Finally, the Sanctuary hosts regular visitors and community events, hence interns are expected to work with a positive demeanor and help to maintain a clean and orderly space on a daily basis.
+Interns must be willing to: Adapt to various work assignments; perform tedious, hands-on physical labor; lift over 40 lbs; practice compassionate communication; be self-motivated & detail-oriented.
+Previous experience working in a garden, farm or homestead (or) in communications, graphics, online marketing & business (or) in hospitality & cleaning is required.
+Finally, the Sanctuary hosts regular visitors & community events & our interns are expected to work with a positive demeanor & help to maintain a clean & orderly space on a daily basis.

 Available dates in 2017 & 2018